apache/causeway-site/content/core/integtestsupport.md

         <artifactId>isis-core-wrapper</artifactId>
     </dependency>

-A full example is provided in the [quickstart archetype](../intro/getting-started/quickstart-archetype.html).
+A full example is provided in the [simpleapp archetype](../intro/getting-started/simpleapp-archetype.html).
 But to briefly explain; the recommended approach is to create an abstract class for all your integration tests.
-Here is the one from the quickstart archetype:
+Here's an example derived from the Isis addons example [todoapp](https://github.com/isisaddons/isis-app-todoapp/) (not ASF):

     public abstract class AbstractIntegTest {

+        @Inject
         protected ToDoItems toDoItems;
+        @Inject
         protected WrapperFactory wrapperFactory;
+        @Inject
         protected DomainObjectContainer container;

         @Rule